 How to Create a Wet Signature

 A digital or electronic signature is a coded entry that identifies the signer and verifies that the document hasn’t been altered.
-To create a digital or electronic signature, you can use a wet signature—an original, handwritten signature.
+You can use a wet signature—an original, handwritten signature to create a digital or electronic signature.
 You can then use this wet signature to sign documents electronically.
 Here’s how:

 - With a pen, sign your name on a blank piece of paper.
 Ensure your pen produces dark ink, so your signature is easy to scan.